HR/google-drive-unshare/README.md

 # Installation & Usage

-> ⚠️ Leaving both `userEmail` and `folderId` blank will unshare everthing in your Drive with everyone
+> ⚠️ Leaving both `userEmail` and `folderId` blank will unshare everything in your Drive with everyone

 1. Go to https://script.google.com/start and make sure you're signed in with the Google Drive account you want to use for this.